PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 17:55:15
+Last updated: 2024-04-02 17:55:49
-Random Quote: Life is a learning experience, only if you learn. - Yogi Berra
+Random Quote: A true friend is someone who is there for you when he'd rather be anywhere else. - Len Wein